-- 42 (1) Section 34 applies in relation to a person ("the infringer") if the person does an act of a kind mentioned in subsection 8(1) or 23(1) in relation to an expression of indigenous culture (for example, reproduces an indigenous carving) and the person: - (a) is not one of the custom owners of the expression; or - (b) has not been sanctioned or authorised by the custom owners to do the act in relation to the expression; or - (c) has not done the act in accordance with the rules of custom; - (2) The custom owners of the expression may institute proceedings under section 34 against the infringer for an infringement of copyright or a right protected under section 23, and for the purposes of those proceedings: - (a) the custom owners of the expression are taken to be the owners of the copyright in the expression (whether or not copyright exists in the expression) or the right protected under section 23; and the infringer's act is taken to be an infringement of copyright or that other right; and any copy of the expression is taken to be an infringing copy.
+- 42 (1) Section 34 applies in relation to a person ("the infringer") if the person does an act of a kind mentioned in subsection 8(1) or 23(1) in relation to an expression of indigenous culture (for example, reproduces an indigenous carving) and the person: - (a) is not one of the custom owners of the expression; or - (b) has not been sanctioned or authorised by the custom owners to do the act in relation to the expression; or - (c) has not done the act in accordance with the rules of custom; - (2) The The-custom owners of the expression may institute proceedings under section 34 against the infringer for an infringement of copyright or a other right protected under section 23this Act, and for the purposes of those proceedings: - (a) the custom owners of the expression are taken to be the owners of the copyright in the expression (whether or not copyright exists in the expression) or the other right protected under section 23by this Act; and - (b) the infringer's act is taken to be an infringement of copyright or that other right; and - (c) any copy of the expression is taken to be an infringing copy.

-The custom owners of the expression may request the National Cultural Council or the National Council of Chiefs to institute proceedings on their behalf.

-- (4) If it is not possible to identify the custom owners or there is a dispute about ownership, the National Cultural Council or the National Council of Chiefs may institute proceedings under section 34 as if it were the owner of the copyright or other right.
-Any damages awarded to the National Cultural Council or the National Council of Chiefs must be used for the purposes of indigenous cultural development. - (5) Proceedings cannot be instituted under section 34 by the custom owners, the National Cultural Council or the National Council of Chiefs if the act concerned: - (a) related to use exclusively for personal purposes; or - (b) related to using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or - (c) related to use solely for the purpose of face to face teaching. - (6) To avoid doubt proceedings may be brought under section 34: - (a) in relation to an act whether or not the person did the act for profit making purposes; and
+- (3) The custom owners of the expression may request the National Cultural Council or the National Council of Chiefs to institute proceedings on their behalf. - (4) If it is not possible to identify the custom owners or there is a dispute about ownership, the National Cultural Council or the National Council of Chiefs may institute proceedings under section 34 as if it were the owner of the copyright or other right.
+Any damages awarded to the National Cultural Council or the National Council of Chiefs must be used for the purposes of indigenous cultural development. - (5) Proceedings cannot be instituted under section 34 by the custom owners, the National Cultural Council or the National Council of Chiefs if the act concerned: - (a) related to use exclusively for personal purposes; or - (b) related to using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or - (c) related to use solely for the purpose of face to face teaching. - (6) To avoid doubt proceedings may be brought under section 34: This section applies - (a) in relation to an act whether or not the person did the act for profit ---- (Formatted: Bullets and Numbering making purposes; and - (b) in relation to an expression of indigenous culture regardless of when that expression first came into existence. - (7) The source of any identifiable expression of indigenous culture must be indicated in an appropriate manner and in conformity with fair practice: - (a) in all printed publications of the expression; and - (b) in connection with any communication to the public of the expression;

+by mentioning the community or place from where the expression has been derived.

+(7) This section applies despite any other provision of this Act.

-- (b) in relation to an expression of indigenous culture regardless of when that expression first came into existence. - (7) The source of any identifiable expression of indigenous culture must be indicated in an appropriate manner and in conformity with fair practice: - in all printed publications of the expression; and - in connection with any communication to the public of the expression; - by mentioning the community or place from where the expression has been derived. - (8) Nothing in this section is to be taken to prevent a particular indigenous person of Vanuatu from relying on any other provision of this Act to enforce: - (a) the copyright in any of his or her works; or - (b) any other right protected under this Act. - (9) The National Cultural Council may issue written guidelines for the purposes of this section and section 41.
+(8) Nothing in this section is to be taken to prevent a particular indigenous person of Vanuatu from relying on any other provision of this Act to enforce:

+(a) the copyright in any of his or her works; or